oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

 WLST to define the domain
 or [WebLogic Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/) models to define the domain.
 In these samples, you will see a reference to a "base" or `--fromImage` image.
-You should use an image with the recommended patches installed as this base image, where this image could be an OCR image or a custom image.
+You should use an image with the recommended security patches installed as this base image, where this image could be an OCR image or a custom image.
 See
 [Obtain images from the Oracle Container Registry]({{< relref "/userguide/base-images/ocr-images#obtain-images-from-the-oracle-container-registry" >}})